Perfect points on genus one curves and consequences for supersingular K3 surfaces: Some explicit examples

 \begin{example}[Shioda] Consider the Weierstrass equation

-Let $p$ be a prime such that the minimal resolution is a K3 surface $X$.
-Projecting onto the $t$-line, this equation describes an isotrivial elliptic fibration with twelve singular fibers of Kodaira type $\II$, located at $[0:1]$ and $[1:\omega]$ for $\omega$ an $11$th root of $-1$.
-The divisor $\Delta(f)$ is given by
+and as before let $X\to\P^1$ be the corresponding elliptic K3 surface.
+If $p\neq 11$, then this is an isotrivial elliptic fibration with twelve singular fibers of Kodaira type $\II$, located at $[0:1]$ and the points $[1:\zeta]$ where $\zeta$ is an $11$th root of $-1$.
+The divisor $\FT(f)$ is given by

 Let $e$ be a positive integer.
-It is not hard to see that every term of the product
+Every term of the product

 is divisible by $s^{p^{2e}}$ or $t^{p^{2e}}$.
 By Proposition \ref{prop:cohoinj}, $f$ is not $2e$-Frobenius split.
 By Lemma \ref{lem:level lowering}, we conclude that $f$ is not $e$-Frobenius split for any $e\geq 2$.